tcdi/plrust/README.md

 PL/Rust does not do this.
 The only thing that Postgres uses to determine if a language handler is considered "trusted" is if it was created using `CREATE TRUSTED LANGUAGE`.
 It does not inspect the name.

-PL/Rust stores the compiled user function binaries as a `bytea` in an extension-specific table uniquely key'd with its compilation target.
+PL/Rust stores user functions in `pg_catalog.pg_proc`'s `prosrc` field as a complex json structure where the compiled function is a compressed, base64 encoded string, with the key-value pairs mapping each target tuple to compiled object code.

 As such, compiling a function with an "untrusted" version of PL/Rust, then installing the "trusted" version and trying to run that function will fail -- "trusted" and "untrusted" are considered different compilation targets and are not compatible with each other, even if the underlying hardware is exactly the same.